 - If you are comfortable answering the question, just answer it and move on.

-- If the question is very troubling or obviously illegal, refuse to answer and inform the interviewer that you know the question is illegal and not relevant to the job in question (reserve only for really nasty questions).
+- If the question is very troubling or obviously illegal, refuse to answer and inform the interviewer that you know the question is illegal and not relevant to the job in question (it's best to reserve this only for really nasty questions).

 - Answer the question behind the question.
 In other words, if asked, “Are you a U.S. Citizen?” calmly respond that you are legally authorized to work for the company.